-may create the impression that all foundational parts of the model must be modified to introduce new data types.
+Figure 71 may create the impression that all foundational parts of the model must be modified to introduce new data types.
 While this is true for default types that shall be shipped with the platform, it is not necessarily true for data types needed by individual applications.
 Thanks to the dynamic dispatch across imported IVML/VTL modules, it is possible to define the type and the overridden functions also in their own platform configuration module, which imports the shipped platform model.

 However, it is important that also certain consistency rules apply.
 The types declared in JavaBasics.vtl and the names/conversion parameters declared in DataOperationBasics.vtl must match the underlying implementation, in particular of the InputConverter and OutputFormatter interfaces declared in the Connectors Component.
 There, the specified Java types must be valid input/output parameters of operations with name infix declared in the corresponding convName function.
 For the used Java types, the assumption is that types declared in the Java library or in the imported components can be used.
 Other types must be converted by the connector or service targeted by the code generation.
 Moreover, if a conversion parameter is required, e.g., for date or time values, also the value provided by the convParam function must match.
 For date/time conversion parameters, formatter strings as valid for the Java SimpleDateFormat class or logical names as defined in the FormatCache class of the connectors component may be used, e.g., ISO8601 for a specific date format not supported by SimpleDateFormat.
 Further additions to JavaType.vtl may be required if the type is declared as primitive type and realized in Java as object.
 Then the approaches to obtain a hashcode and an equals comparison may have to be adjusted from Java primitive types to object types.